 The university holds a number of formal international links with institutions from around the world to share teaching and research and facilitate staff and student exchanges.
 More than 100 Memorandum of Understanding (MoU) has been rectified with global partners.

-Associate Professor Dr. Shahriman Zainal Abidin is a Deputy Director of Logistics & Transportation for Research Nexus UiTM (ReNeU) under the Office of Deputy Vice-Chancellor (Research & Innovation) at the Universiti Teknologi MARA (UiTM).
-He is also Head of Formgiving Design Research Group, and Member of National Design Centre (NDC) at the UiTM.
+Professor Dr. Shahriman Zainal Abidin is a Deputy Director of Research Nexus UiTM (ReNeU): Logistics & Transportation under the Office of Deputy Vice-Chancellor (Research & Innovation).
 Moreover, he is an Affiliate Member of The Chartered Society of Designers in United Kingdom (Membership no: 018173) (Nov.
 2016-Oct.
-2020).
+2021).
 His research interest is in the area of Design Thinking and Formgiving.
-He has gained a PhD in Industrial Design Engineering from the Norwegian University of Science and Technology (NTNU), Norway with the thesis title “Practice-based design thinking for form development and detailing.”
-In 2013, he has been attached at PROTON as subject matter expert under the Local Expert Attachment Programme (LEAP) on the specific task: Develop core methodologies with regards to Styling DNA for both Exterior & Interior across A, B, C, D and K segments.
+He has a PhD in Industrial Design Engineering from the Norwegian University of Science and Technology (NTNU) with the thesis titled “Practice-based design thinking for form development and detailing”, MA in Automotive Design from the Coventry University, and BDes (Industrial) from Universiti Teknologi MARA (UiTM).
+In 2013, he was seconded at PROTON as a subject-matter expert on the task where he developed core methodologies with regard to Styling DNA for both Exterior & Interior across A, B, C, D and K segments.
 Deliverable: Publish a manual with clearly defined guidelines to be used as a unified point of reference.
-In 2014, he has received 1st prize for National Intellectual Property Award (Industrial Design category), and WIPO & MyIPO Award for the UiTM.
-He has been appointed as Editorial Panel for Proton Engineering Internal Journal 2014/2015 in Malaysia, Editorial Panel for Proton Engineering Internal Journal 2016/2017 in Malaysia, Editor-In-Chief for i-CADER 2015 in Malaysia, Editor for ISRADH 2014 in Malaysia, Editor for i-CADER 2014 in Malaysia, Scientific Reviewer for E&PDE 2016 in Denmark, Scientific Reviewer for ICED 2015 in Italy, Scientific Reviewer for E&PDE 2015 in United Kingdom, Scientific Reviewer for DESIRE 2011 in Netherlands, Scientific Reviewer for ACM Creativity & Cognition 2011 in USA, and Scientific Reviewer for NordDesign 2006 in Iceland.
-He has received National grant for research of Fundamental Research Grant Scheme (FRGS), Exploratory Research Grant Scheme (ERGS), Prototype Research Grant Scheme (PRGS) and Knowledge Transfer Partnerships (KTP) from the Ministry of Higher Education, Malaysia and other UiTM grants with values of RM1.2 million.
-Also, he has published more than 40 papers in Malaysia, Singapore, Indonesia, Taiwan, Japan, India, Norway, Sweden, Denmark, Finland, Netherlands, Estonia, Croatia, Italy, Spain, Ireland, United Kingdom, and United States of America and currently the project leader for UiTM on Improving Malaysian HE knowledge towards a Wood and Furniture Industry4.0 – Making4.0 granted by Erasmus+ between 4 HI in EU and 4 Malaysian Uni + MTIB.
+In 2014, he received 1st prize for the National Intellectual Property Award (Industrial Design category) from the Intellectual Property Corporation of Malaysia (MyIPO), and the World Intellectual Property Organization (WIPO) & MyIPO Award for UiTM.
+He was appointed as Editorial Panel for PROTON Journal of Engineering 2014/2015 in Malaysia, Editorial Panel for PROTON Journal of Engineering 2016/2017 in Malaysia, Editor-In-Chief for i-CADER 2015 in Malaysia, Editor for ISRADH 2014 in Malaysia, Editor for i-CADER 2014 in Malaysia, Scientific Reviewer for the E&PDE 2016 conference in Denmark, Scientific Reviewer for the ICED 2015 in Italy, Scientific Reviewer for the E&PDE 2015 conference in United Kingdom, Scientific Reviewer for the DESIRE 2011 workshop in Netherlands, Scientific Reviewer for the ACM Conference for Creativity & Cognition 2011 in United States of America, and Scientific Reviewer for the NordDesign 2006 conference in Iceland.
+He received the National grant for research of Fundamental Research Grant Scheme (FRGS), Exploratory Research Grant Scheme (ERGS), Prototype Research Grant Scheme (PRGS), Translational Research Grant, and Knowledge Transfer Partnerships (KTP) from the Ministry of Higher Education (Malaysia) with a cumulative value of RM1.2 million.
+He has also published more than 50 research papers in Malaysia, Singapore, Indonesia, Taiwan, Japan, India, Norway, Sweden, Denmark, Finland, Netherlands, Estonia, Croatia, Italy, Spain, Ireland, United Kingdom, and United States of America and currently the project leader for UiTM on Improving Malaysian HE knowledge towards a Wood and Furniture Industry4.0 – Making4.0 granted by Erasmus+ between 4 HI in EU and 4 Malaysian Uni + MTIB.

 Professor Dr. Azmi Ibrahim received early education in Penang before continued to do Diploma and Advanced Diploma in Civil Engineering at UiTM (formerly known as ITM).
 Became a lecturer of ITM at 1986, after completion of Advanced Diploma.
 Went on to do M.Phil at University of Sussex in 1990, directly converted to D.Phil in 1991.
 Obtained Doctorate in Civil Engineering from University of Sussex, United Kingdom in February 1995.
 Has been continuously serving UiTM until now and was given responsibility to hold various academic administration posts.
 Has been involved with research and consultancy activities collaboratively, as principal investigator and member, for national and international grants amounting to RM10 million, producing more than 80 indexed publications.
 He has carried out research activities mainly through supervision of degree, masters and PhD students as well as consultancy works.
 He has started supervising postgraduate students immediately after he obtained his PhD and has first graduated an MSc student in 2003.
 Since then, he has been supervising and graduating postgraduate by research students at the MSc and PhD levels.
 Currently, he has a number of postgraduate students still doing their research works under his supervision.
 When the Faculty started offering taught MSc programs, opportunities to supervise dissertation students were created.
 He has the experience of supervising a few.
 His areas of interest in the main discipline of civil and structural engineering are wide, developed over many years in collaboration with many groups and agencies.
 The outcomes and findings of his research have been published in various indexed and non-indexed journals, presented in conferences and seminars, as well as showcased in a few innovation exhibitions at different levels.
 Through his networks of academics, research scientists, practicing engineers, industry players and authorities, he has developed the capacities to design and execute industrial testing programs leading to product acceptance and certification, brainstorm real-world problems and seek practical solutions, participate in standards writing activities commissioned by different national standards writing bodies under the Department of Standards Malaysia, engage in university-industry joint research and examine research degree theses from other universities.